-Whenever possible we use materials that can be dyed with environmentally friendly processes such as “ecolour”, which produces less emissions and consumes less water and energy.
+Whenever possible, we use materials that can be dyed with environmentally friendly processes that produce less emissions.
+Lower amounts of water and energy are also consumed.

-And as you can see, they are just as colorful as those dyed with conventional processes.
+And as you can see, the fabrics are just as colorful as those dyed with conventional processes.
 Easy on your eyes, and easy on the planet!

-According to data provided by our suppliers, this process not only reduces the emissions caused by the dye process by 62 percent; it also requires 89 percent less water because not as many rinsing cycles are needed.
+According to data provided by our suppliers, this process not only reduces the emissions caused by the dye process by 62 percent; it also requires 89 percent less water.